CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: CDQuant

 In this section, we assume we have suitable values for scale ($a$) and bias ($b$) parameters already at hand, and focus on optimizing $\bq$.
 For a more in-depth discussion of how we determine these values, please refer to the final part of the section.
 As the name suggests, in greedy coordinate descent, at each round, we find the coordinate that leads to the biggest reduction in the objective and descend along that coordinate.
 Letting $\L(\bq) \coloneqq \|X(\bw-a\bq-b)\|_2^2 $ be the objective in Equation~\eqref{eqn:ptq_data_aware}, we try to find a coordinate $i$ and value $r$, such that updating the $i^{th}$ coordinate to $r$ gives the biggest reduction in loss

-where $\be_i$ is the standard basis vector with $1$ in $i$ position and $0$ everywhere else.
+where $q_i$ is the $i^{th}$ element of $\bq$, and $\be_i$ is the standard basis vector with $1$ in $i$ position and $0$ everywhere else.
 Luckily for us, this can be implemented extremely efficiently as we have analytical expressions for the objective.
 In particular, one can easily show that

 where $H,\bg$ are the Hessian and gradient of $\L$ evaluated at $\bq$.
-Algorithm~\ref{alg:cd} describes this procedure.
-Observe that \emph{line 5} is the most expensive step of the algorithm.
-It requires finding the minimum value among $\din \times 2^c$ possibilities, a task that is well-suited for parallelization on GPUs.
+This follows from the fact that $\L$ is a quadratic function in $\bq$.
+Algorithm~\ref{alg:cd} describes this procedure (note that line 5 is the key step which identifies the descent direction).

+\begin{remark}[Comparison with OBQ] Similar to our technique, OBQ also updates its coodinates in a greedy manner.
+But it differs from our algorithm in one crucial step: it updates all the unquantized coordinates in each step (see Equation 2 in~\citet{frantar2022gptq}).
+Implementing this step on accelerators such as GPUs/TPUs is extremely slow because of the sheer number of gathers/scatters that need to be performed at each step.
+In contrast, our algorithm only requires updating one coordinate at a time. \end{remark}

-\paragraph{Extension to Block Coordinate Descent.} A natural extension to Algorithm~\ref{alg:cd} is block coordinate descent (BCD), where multiple coordinates are updated simultaneously in each iteration.
+\textbf{Extension to Block Coordinate Descent.} A natural extension to Algorithm~\ref{alg:cd} is block coordinate descent (BCD), where multiple coordinates are updated simultaneously in each iteration.
 While a greedy approach to BCD could, in principle, optimize the objective much better, the computational cost becomes prohibitive.
 Specifically, updating $k$ coordinates at a time necessitates evaluating $(\din \times 2^c)^k$ possible combinations of coordinates and their corresponding values.
-To overcome this, we propose a randomized BCD strategy (Algorithm \ref{alg:bcd}), where we randomly partition the coordinates into $\din/k$ blocks, and only search over these blocks and their corresponding values.
+To address this, we propose a randomized BCD strategy (see Algorithm \ref{alg:bcd}), which partitions the coordinates into random $\din/k$ blocks and searches only over these blocks.
 This significantly reduces the search space to a more manageable $\din/k\times 2^{kc}$ possibilities, making the algorithm practical for larger models.
-In our experiments, we primarily set $k = 2$ and work with $c\in\{2,3,4\}$.
+In our experiments, we primarily use $k=2$ and $c\in\{2,3,4\}$.
+Note that Algorithm~\ref{alg:bcd} with $k=1$ recovers Algorithm~\ref{alg:cd}.

-\paragraph{Initializing $a,b,\bq$.} To initialize $a, b, \bq$ in Algorithms~\ref{alg:cd},~\ref{alg:bcd}, we introduce a technique called Optimal Weight Clipping (\optclip), which draws inspiration from the Learnable Weight Clipping (LWC) mechanism used in OmniQuant~\citep{shao2023omniquant}.
+\textbf{Initializing $a,b,\bq$.} To initialize $a, b, \bq$ in Algorithms~\ref{alg:cd},~\ref{alg:bcd}, we introduce a technique called Optimal Weight Clipping (\optclip), which draws inspiration from the Learnable Weight Clipping (LWC) mechanism used in OmniQuant~\citep{shao2023omniquant}.
 In \optclip, we quantize weight $\bw$ as follows

 Here, $\gamma\in[0,1]$ represents the clipping strength.
 We determine the optimal $\gamma$ by minimizing the following layer-wise loss: